itu-tid/lecture-notes/Lectures/10-Routing-and-3rdParty-Libraries.md

 				- server sends the response forward to the client

-- However, when you have a single page application?
+- However, when you have a single page application (SPA)?
 	- The whole point is that you don't want to go to the server for the pages, but generate them locally
 	- The easiest way is to serve the whole application at a static url (e.g. mirceastodoapp) and do not use routing and pages anymore
 	- Why would that be bad?
 Discuss